Curated OER

 Writing Fix: Right Brained Lesson: Serendipitous Love Metaphors

 Based on its title, student writers predict what Benatar's song means when it says that "Love Is a Battlefield."
-After discussing Benatar's extended metaphor as a class, learners will create an original extended metaphor about love in...
+After discussing Benatar's extended metaphor as a class, young scholars will create an original extended metaphor about love...